fatinetazi1/Thesis/README.md

 You can use any of the stages as a substitue for Demo Stereo.

 ### The Stages
-0. Demo Stereo without changes
+0. Demo Stereo with error estimation development
 1. Demo Stereo with node potential development
 2. Demo Stereo with edge potential development
 3. Demo Stereo with parameter estimation development